Hello, I’m new here, but I’ve come to share my now completed ROMhack, Fire Emblem Deity Device.

 -About the Patches & Setting Up the Game

 Deity Device’s magic system is the most significant gameplay change from vanilla GBA FE.
 Firstly, each playable character who can use magic has his or her own set of learned spells (think Gaiden/Echoes or Three Houses if you’re familiar with those games).
 This is done by all magic being locked to a specific character.
 Even if two characters learn the same spell, the spells will not be interchangeable.
-Spells do not have limited durability like weapons because they are meant to be abilities that the character can perform inately rather than an object that the character is drawing power from (for gameplay purposes, spells are still represented as items in the character’s inventory.
+Spell uses will be restored to maximum between battles even if the spell “breaks” because the spells are meant to be an ability that the character has and not a physical object like a tome or staff.
 Spells are learned through a variety of methods: main story events, engaging in optional Talk Events with other characters, sidequest rewards, and visiting churches (this mechanic is explained in game when it first becomes relevent, but basically, when there is a church on a map, mages can visit it to see if they can learn a spell) are all methods through which spells can be learned.

 For balance purposes, the Trinity of Magic/Magic Weapon Triangle was removed.
 This is due to a combination of enemy distribution and that each school of magic is designed to fill a specific gameplay purpose.
+However, magic users will be subject to a penalty when attacked by a Sword, Lance, or Axe.
+This penalty does not exist when the magic user is attacking.
+In these instances, the attacker will have +20 hit vs Light, +10 hit vs Anima, and +5 hit vs Dark.
 The three schools of Anima, Dark, and Light magic have been reimagined both in terms of story and gameplay.
 Dark magic is defensive, often giving defense buffs or draining health, but it typically has low range.
 Light magic has great range and often high crit as well, but it has low base power.
 Anima magic is limited to specific individuals for story reasons, and each element deals effective damage to a specific type of enemy:

 Fire is effective against infantry (anything that uses a weapon and is not armored or mounted such as a Mercenary or an Archer).